 THE GREAT I AM.
 YOUR IPHONE PHOTOS ARE YOU

-What’s interesting is not the cameras, but the growing speed and ease with which they devise pics.
-From the moment the first photograph changed into taken in 1826 till the iPhone arrived on June 29, 2007, images took time.
+What’s interesting is not the cameras but the growing speed and ease with which they devise pics.
+Images took time from the moment the first photograph was taken in 1826 until the iPhone arrived on June 29, 2007.
 By its nature, it recorded history.
-It stated, “I turned right here.”Page Design Hub
+It stated, “I turned right here.”
+Page Design Hub

 Related Articles :

 “In the past, humans used to feel or assume that there’s one identity I am born with and take with me all through my existence,” says Daniel Rubenstein, a philosopher at Central St. Martins College.
 “The identity we now construct is very impermanent and fleeting and pliable.
 It’s now not like I took one selfie, and this is me, and that is it.
-In half of an hour, I will take some other, and some other, and another … The selfie isn’t always a mirrored image of me; it is how my own self is entering being.”
+In half an hour, I will take some other, and some other, and another … The selfie isn’t always a mirrored image of me; it is how my self enters being.”

 I Was Here

-Then the iPhone came about.
-The cellular revolution that Steve Jobs started out placed a digicam in each pocket, at the side of the gear to edit them, and, later, structures like Facebook and Instagram on which to post them.
+Then, the iPhone came about.
+The cellular revolution that Steve Jobs started placed a digicam in each pocket, at the side of the gear to edit them, and, later, structures like Facebook and Instagram on which to post them.
 Anyone with a cellphone should seize a moment and share it in actual time.
 Here I am at the party.
 Here I am at the live performance.
 Here I am at the seashore.

 Jessica J. Underwood